 - Completion of a company contract which must be certified by a notary

-- Lodgement of at least half of the nominal capital (at least 12,500 Euro)
+- Payment of at least half of the nominal capital (at least 12,500 EUR)

 - Naming of a German business address for the GmbH